mjhea0/django-interactive-charts-post/README.md

 ### Populate the Database

-Now let's populate our database so we
+In order to create charts we first need some data to work with.
+I've prepared a simple function which we will register as a Django command and use in order to generate some sample data.

-Create the folder management and within the folder create another folder called commands.
-Then put the following inside *populate_db.py*:
+Move to the *shop* directory and create a new folder called *management* inside that folder create another folder called *commands*.
+Now create a new file inside that folder called *populate_db.py* and put the following inside:

 ```python
 # shop/management/commands/populate_db.py

 import random
 from datetime import datetime, timedelta